acherep/CarND-Traffic-Sign-Classifier-Project/README.md

 ### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I use *Adam Optimizer* provided by *TensorFlow*.
-The batch size is set to $128$.
-The learning rate is $0.001$.The number of epochs is $10$.
-The initial weighs of convolutional and fully connected layers are chosen based on a truncated normal distribution with mean $0$ and standard deviation $0.1$.
+The batch size is set to 128.
+The learning rate is 0.001.
+The number of epochs is 10.
+The initial weighs of convolutional and fully connected layers are chosen based on a truncated normal distribution with mean 0 and standard deviation 0.1.
 The difference to the normal distribution is in re-picking those generated values that are more than 2 standard deviations away from the mean.

 ### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

 The standard *LeNet* configuration is chosen that performs well on recognizing patterns on the images.
 The model results are:
-* training set accuracy of $100%$,
+* training set accuracy of 100%,
-* validation set accuracy of $94.5%$,
+* validation set accuracy of 94.5%,
-* test set accuracy of $93.9%$.
+* test set accuracy of 93.9%.

 The final model's accuracy shows that the model works well.